-The responsibilities of Aboriginal Affairs and Northern Development Canada (AANDC) include helping to protect and advocate for the human rights of Aboriginal people nationally and internationally.
+The responsibilities of Indigenous and Northern Affairs Canada (INAC) include helping to protect and advocate for the human rights of Aboriginal people nationally and internationally.

 Human Rights Act and First Nations People On-Reserve